 It can also help to play games where you sit up and down repeatedly.
 Ring Around the Rosie, where you sing and all fall down, is great fun and will encourage confidence.

-Don’t panic about them landing on the ground with a bump, although I would recommend carpet or padded play mat rather than a tiled floor!
+Don’t panic about them landing on the ground with a bump, although I would recommend carpet or padded play mat rather than a tiled floor, or pull the mattress out of your pack n play for more padding.
 Babies have a nice padded diaper to help protect their bottom as they land.

 Make Nap Time Earlier